wp-plugins/tdo-mini-forms/Readme.txt

 Contributors: the_dead_one
 Donate link: http://tinyurl.com/yvgcs9
 Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users, uploads, downloads, categories, tags, custom fields, captcha, custom posting interface, plugin, custom, widget, akismet, ajax
-Requires at least: 2.3
+Requires at least: 2.5
-Tested up to: 2.5.1
+Tested up to: 2.6.2
 Stable Tag: 0.12.3

 This plugin allows you to add custom posting forms to your website that allows your readers (including non-registered) to submit posts.

 == Description ==

 This plugin allows you to add highly customisable forms to your website that allows non-registered users and/or subscribers (also configurable) to submit posts.
 The posts are kept in "draft" until an admin can publish them (also configurable).
 It can optionally use Akismet to check if submissions are spam.
+TDO Mini Forms can be used to create "outside-the-box" uses for Wordpress, from Contact Managers, Ad Managers, Collaborate Image Sites, etc.

-**Version 0.12 introduces the Form Hacker which allows admins the power to modify the form code from within the plugin as opposed to hacking the plugin source code.
-Nearly all messages to the user are configurable now.**
+**Version 0.12.4 includes a number of fixes for AJAX, additional error checking, French language files and re-introduction of the Import/Export form configuration functionality**

 TDO Mini Forms has been used to turn Wordpress into a [Forum](http://thedeadone.net/software/tdo-forum-wordpress-theme/) and a [Contact Manager](http://www.slipfire.com/wp-crm-58.htm)!